-NB: by doing so, we transfer the complexity of developing the API onto the plane of developing appropriate data formats, e.g. developing formats for order parameters to the program_run_endpoint, and what format the program_get_state_endpoint shall return, etc., but in this chapter, we're focusing on different questions.
+NB: doing so we're transferring the complexity of developing the API onto a plane of developing appropriate data formats, e.g. how exactly would we send order parameters to the program_run_endpoint, and what format the program_state_endpoint shall return, etc., but in this chapter, we're focusing on different questions.

 Though this API looks absolutely universal, it's quite easy to demonstrate how once simple and clear API ends up being confusing and convoluted.
-This design presents two main problems:
+This design presents two main problems.

-- 1. It describes nicely the integrations we've already implemented (it costs almost nothing to support the API types we already know) but brings no flexibility to the approach.
-In fact, we simply described what we'd already learned, not even trying to look at the larger picture. - 2.
-This design is ultimately based on a single principle: every order preparation might be codified with these three imperative commands.
+- 1. It describes nicely the integrations we've already implemented (it costs almost nothing to support the API types we already know), but brings no flexibility in the approach.
+In fact, we simply described what we'd already learned, not even trying to look at a larger picture. - This design is ultimately based on a single principle: every order preparation might be codified with these three imperative commands.

-We may easily disprove the #2 statement, and that will uncover the implications of the #1.
-For the beginning, let us imagine that on a course of further service growth, we decided to allow end-users to change the order after the execution started.
-For example, request a contactless takeout.
-That would lead us to the creation of a new endpoint, let's say, program_modify_endpoint, and new difficulties in data format development (as new fields for contactless delivery requested and satisfied flags need to be passed both directions).
-What is important is that both the endpoint and the new data fields would be optional because of the backwards compatibility requirement.
+We may easily disprove the #2 principle, and that will uncover the implications of the #1.
+For the beginning, let us imagine that on a course of further service growth we decided to allow end-users to change the order after the execution started.
+For example, ask for a cinnamon sprinkling or contactless takeout.
+That would lead us to creating a new endpoint, let's say, program_modify_endpoint, and new difficulties in data format development (we need to understand in the real-time, could we actually sprinkle cinnamon on this specific cup of coffee or not).
+What is important is that both endpoint and new data fields would be optional because of backwards compatibility requirement.

-Now let's try to imagine a real-world example that doesn't fit into our "three imperatives to rule them all" picture.
-That's quite easy as well: what if we're plugging not a coffee house, but a vending machine via our API?
-From one side, it means that the modify endpoint and all related stuff are simply meaningless: the contactless takeout requirement means nothing to a vending machine.
-On the other side, the machine, unlike the people-operated café, requires takeout approval: the end-user places an order while being somewhere in some other place then walks to the machine and pushes the "get the order" button in the app.
-We might, of course, require the user to stand up in front of the machine when placing an order, but that would contradict the entire product concept of users selecting and ordering beverages and then walking to the takeout point.
+Now let's try to imagine a real-world example that doesn't fit into our 'three imperatives to rule them all' picture.
+That's quite easy as well: what if we're plugging via our API not a coffee house, but a vending machine?
+From one side, it means that the modify endpoint and all related stuff are simply meaningless: a vending machine couldn't sprinkle cinnamon over a coffee cup, and the contactless takeout requirement means nothing to it.
+On the other side, the machine, unlike the people-operated café, requires takeout approval: the enduser places an order being somewhere in some other place then walks to the machine and pushes the 'get the order' button in the app.
+We might, of course, require the user to stand in front of the machine when placing an order, but that would contradict the entire product concept of users selecting and ordering beverages and then walking to the takeout point.

 Programmable takeout approval requires one more endpoint, let's say, program_takeout_endpoint.
-And so we've lost our way in a forest of five endpoints:
+And so we've lost our way in a forest of three endpoints:

-- to have vending machines integrated a partner must implement the program_takeout_endpoint, but doesn't need the program_modify_endpoint; - to have regular coffee houses integrated a partner must implement the program_modify_endpoint, but doesn't need the program_takeout_endpoint.
+- to have vending machines integrated a partner must implement the program_takeout_endpoint, but doesn't actually need the program_modify_endpoint; - to have regular coffee houses integrated a partner must implement the program_modify_endpoint, but doesn't actually need the program_takeout_endpoint.

 Furthermore, we have to describe both endpoints in the docs.
-It's quite natural that the takeout endpoint is very specific; unlike requesting contactless delivery, which we hid under the pretty general modify endpoint, operations like takeout approval will require introducing a new unique method every time.
+It's quite natural that the takeout endpoint is very specific; unlike cinnamon sprinkling, which we hid under the pretty general modify endpoint, operations like takeout approval will require introducing a new unique method every time.
 After several iterations, we would have a scrapyard, full of similarly looking methods, mostly optional - but developers would need to study the docs nonetheless to understand, which methods are needed in your specific situation, and which are not.